 Do I need non-owner car insurance in Ohio?

-Non-owner car insurance in Ohio is crucial for individuals who frequently rent or borrow vehicles.
-It provides liability coverage if you cause an accident while driving a vehicle not owned by you, protecting you from potential out-of-pocket expenses.
-It can also supplement any existing coverage the car owner may have.
+Non-owner car insurance in Ohio is essential for those who often rent or borrow vehicles.
+It offers liability coverage in the event that you cause an accident while driving a car you rented or borrowed, helping protect you from costly out-of-pocket expenses.
+Additionally, it can act as supplementary coverage alongside the car owner’s existing insurance.

 One common scenario where non-owner car insurance comes into play is when individuals frequently rent cars for personal or business use.
 Instead of purchasing insurance through the rental car company, which can be expensive, non-owner car insurance can provide similar coverage at a more affordable cost.